How to Apply

-You may also send these additional application materials by mail (the letter of recommendation form must be sent to your references, however, if you are submitting materials by mail).
+You may also send these additional application materials by mail (the letter of recommendation form must be sent to your references and included with their letters of recommendation).
 All of these materials must be sent to:

 McAnulty College and Graduate School of Liberal Arts